 It will be the second edition of the free Q&A event, run through the Matilda Centre at the University of Sydney, after last year's forum had more than 1000 registrations and 200 questions.

 Esteemed journalist Jessica Rowe will again host and moderate the forum from 7-8.30pm AEDT on Monday, October 11 with an expert panel to engage in a valuable discussion.

 Xavier Eales (youth mental health ambassador), Dr Rebecca Overton (general practitioner), Kristen Douglas (national manager of the Headspace Schools), Dr Ally Nicolopoulos (Black Dog Institute) and Dr Emma Barrett (The Matilda Centre) will share information, research and practical strategies to assist young people.

 The forum aligns with some key focuses of the NRL.
 The code is embedded in the mental health space through its State of Mind program.

-Who will you meet in the grand final?
+NRL Fan Fest: Who will win the grand final?

 A few players will appear as surprise guests - recording 1-2 minute videos detailing their struggles and methods for overcoming them.

 "Last year was more of a parent-focused forum," said Dr Overton, one of the forum's founders.

 "We looked at how parents and carers can support kids' mental health with lifestyle measures and practical strategies and digital mental health tools that people could use to try and support young people experiencing challenges with their mental health.